vercel/nuxt3-kitchen-sink/content/middleware.md

 # Middleware

-There are three kinds of route middleware:
+There are three kinds of route middleware in Nuxt:

 1. Anonymous route middleware, which are defined directly in the pages where they are used.
-2. Named route middleware, which are placed in the middleware/ directory and will be automatically loaded via asynchronous import when used on a page.
+2. Named route middleware, which are placed in the `middleware/` directory and will be automatically loaded via asynchronous import when used on a page.
-3. Global route middleware, which are placed in the middleware/ directory (with a .global suffix) and will be automatically run on every route change.
+3. Global route middleware, which are placed in the `middleware/` directory (with a .global suffix) and will be automatically run on every route change.

 ## Middleware Example